brownac/research-gui/readme.md

 Once this is done, copy the `.csv` file to the root directory of this project.
 It is expecting the file `in.csv`, so do not change the name.
 In future iterations, there will be the option to upload any `.csv` file.

-After these are installed, simply run
+After you've done all this, simply run
 ```sh
 $ python graph.py
 ```